 Onto the villains.
 Kylo Ren, played by Adam Driver, is one of the best characters in the new trilogy and one of the most complex villains in modern cinema.
 He’s Anakin Skywalker done right.
 He’s conflicted about himself even when he gave himself to the dark side.
 He’s still licking his wounds after being beaten by Rey in The Force Awakens.
 We find out why Kylo turned to the dark side, not just because he was convinced by Supreme Leader Snoke (Andy Serkis), but because Luke, his own uncle and former master, tried to kill him.
 Somehow, he and Rey are connected through the force and both try to convince each other to join the other side.
 This culminates in one scene similar to Return Of The Jedi, where Kylo brings Rey to Snoke.
 When ordered to kill Rey, Kylo instead kills Snoke and we get this badass scene where Rey and Kylo are fighting against Snoke’s bodyguards.
 It’s awesome.
 As for the rest of the villains?
 Well, Kylo is the only interesting villain in this movie.
 Snoke was just The Emperor, General Hux is just Tarkin, and Phasma is once again a waste of a character.
 She shows up, fights Finn, and dies.
 That’s it.

 Rian Johnson gave us one gorgeous-looking film.
 This is some top-notch cinematography.
 There’s one scene where a character rams a ship into the First Order’s fleet using hyper-speed and it’s breathtaking.
 The action is great, too, especially in the third act where there’s this huge battle on this planet that has red sand covered by salt.
-Two quotes perfectly sum up this movie and its theme, “let the past die” and “this is not going to go the way you think.”
 There is a lot of subversions of expectations in this movie.
 You think Leia was gonna die, but she doesn’t.
 You think either Rey will turn to the dark side or Kylo Ren would turn to the light and neither of those happen.
 And then you get the final confrontation between Luke and Kylo and it goes in a different direction.
 After having his head set straight by the ghost of Yoda (who’s a puppet instead of CGI), Luke distracts the First Order with a Force projection so that the Resistance can escape.
 In doing so, he becomes one with the Force just like Obi-Wan and Yoda before him.
-Not being too attached to the past is a big theme of the movie, one that doesn’t just apply to the characters and story, but in terms of its own fanbase who takes this franchise way too seriously.
+Honoring the past, but not letting it being attached to you is a big theme of the movie, one that doesn’t just apply to the characters and story, but in terms of its own fanbase who takes this franchise way too seriously.
 There’s nothing wrong with embracing the past, but the best way to grow and be better is to continue moving forward, which is best shown by the final scene.

 - A NEW HOPE